I'm an introvert

 I deleted big 3 social media accounts in early 2021, it just became too much noise to manage.
 I still keep Pinterest (for the lols without being social) and LinkedIn (you know, to bait recruiters).

-Aside from reading, I also love watching movies.
-Genres I enjoy the most are often of ensemble cast, action, crime, comedy.
+Movies I enjoy the most are often of ensemble cast, action, crime, comedy.
 Psychological thriller is okay too.
+No supernatural horror, its visual linger in my head and drives me paranoid.

 My ultimate favorite is Lord of the Rings trilogy.
-I watch them once a year.
-The energy, dedication, skills, and enthusiasm the acting unit and production team put on were beyond.
-They know they should never mess up Tolkien, it's like everyone gave their 300% for it.
+The Hobbit trilogy is a nice addition.
+I watch them all once a year.
+The energy, dedication, skills, and enthusiasm the acting unit and production team put on were beyond, everyone gave their 300%.
+The behind-the-scene DVDs feels like another trilogy.

-After years of vaguely describing my music preference, I come to terms with: sad lyrics, cheerful beats.
+After years of vaguely describing my music preference, I've come to terms with: miserable lyrics, cheerful beats.

 I'm a K-pop stan for Highlight (formerly B2ST), BtoB, and Super Junior.
 Casual listener for all 2nd generation.